Allergies

 • Sunflower seeds

 If you think you are allergic to ragweed pollen, see a board-certified allergist.
-They will ask you about your medical history, do a physical exam and allergy testing.
+They will ask you about your medical history, do a physical exam, and allergy testing.
 They may do a skin prick test to confirm your allergy.

-Prevent pollen from being tracked into your home.
+1. Prevent pollen from being tracked into your home.
 If you spend a lot of time outside during peak pollen time:

-• Take your shoes off outside
+• Take your shoes off before entering your home

 • Don’t wear your “outside” clothes to bed